suprateem-ux/My-2-yr-journey-into-javascript/README.md

 ---

 ## 💡 How to Play

-1. Open the project folder.
+0. Fork my repository or clone it
-2. Click `index.html` or the GitHub Pages link.
+1. Then follow the steps of github pages steps , chatgpt and github copilot helps , remember 1 game --> 1 folder
-3. Enjoy the game and explore the code to learn how it works! 🎯
+2. Enjoy the game and explore the code to learn how it works! 🎯

 ---